Skip to main content

 Dartmouth-Hitchcock

-Us doing this individually won't have as big of an impact as us coming together to really share and learn and implement our learnings in developing the best practices and looking at what are some research models that we can do. that is going to be powerful.
+Us doing this individually won't have as big of an impact as us coming together to really share and learn and implement our learnings in developing the best practices and looking at what are some research models that we can do.
+That is going to be powerful.

-MaineGeneral
+MaineGeneral Health

-The benefit of being part of the collaborative is that it really helps us to resource good information so I see it as not just a network of people collaborating together but I think it will really be a rich database for us to access some of the research that's going on.
-It is a network, too, so the ability to develop relationships with people around tbe country...for that matter, around the world...is an opportunity that I think we couldn't have gotten anywhere else.
+The benefit of being part of the Collaborative is that it really helps us to resource good information so I see it as not just a network of people collaborating together but I think it will really be a rich database for us to access some of the research that's going on.
+It is a network, too, so the ability to develop relationships with people around the country...for that matter, around the world...is an opportunity that I think we couldn't have gotten anywhere else.

 Hackensack Meridian Health